akhenry/openmct-quickstart/README.md

 3. Run `docker-compose up`
 4. Wait a bit for the containers to start ⏱️
 5. Open a browser to http://localhost:8040
+6. When prompted for login details use "test-user" and "password"

 ## Nuts and Bolts